CrossFit trainers have become wildly popular in the last few years, with gyms popping up all over the United States.

 Posting regular training videos, tips, and inspirational quotes can help build your brand.
 If you are consistently active on social media, a potential client is more likely to look at you than the trainer who is inconsistent and infrequent with their social media content.

 You should be active on Facebook, Twitter, and LinkedIn, these are the big ones to maximize your reach.
 You can expand to other platforms too, like Instagram and Snapchat, to further increase your reach, but the others are the most important platforms for you to maintain.

 Make sure you use hashtags appropriately too, these can be a vital resource to increase your social media reach quickly.

 CrossFit posts that seem to work best on Twitter are motivational quotes; on Facebook, it is commenting on the hard, awe-inspiring workout of the days along with fellow CrossFit community members; on Instagram, it is motivational photos and videos.

 If your voice is more laid back in person, but while online you are trying to be a more rigid professional, then you will need to change something.

 You have to find a way to make the two perspectives mesh.
-Your voice and appearance needs to be consistent.
+Your voice and appearance need to be consistent.
 The color of your outfit, the outfit itself, everything about your presentation needs to reflect your brand.

 Once you utilize these tools, you can begin to brand yourself effectively.
-It is not something that gets done overnight, and it will take work, but with time you can work out exactly how you want your brand to represent you.
+It is not something that gets done overnight, and it will take work, but wit time you can work out exactly how you want your brand to represent you.

 Your website and social media are the two most important things you need to focus on to build your online brand since those are where potential clients will be finding information about you.
 Making sure you have the perfect web copy that is consistent throughout the site is a vital key; as is being on the right social media platforms and spending time maintaining it all.